 In my dissertation Coordination dynamics of crew rowing I experimentally studied antiphase rowing, which is theoretically faster but had never been empirically tested on water.
 My experiments in the lab and on the water generated novel predictions for dynamical systems theory, and showed the expediency of using real-world tasks to test theory on human interaction.
 I developed and programmed the Remo measurement system to test crew performance on water.

 Science is a joint endeavour that requires curiosity, rigorous methods and sharing knowledge in discussion within and between disciplines.
 As the incremental acquisition of knowledge is a process over generations and the aim of university education is to teach students academic thinking and doing, academic teaching and scientific research are inseparable.
 I aspire to create an academic environment that fosters discussion and invites exploration.

-I aspire to create a learning environment that invites experiences and reflection upon those.
-I strongly believe that we learn through action and developed a Movement Workshop to enable students to experience theoretical concepts of motor development and learning (e.g., affordances, constraints, control parameter and self-organisation) by moving themselves.
+Acting on this aspiration, I developed a Movement Workshop for students to explore theoretical concepts on motor learning (e.g., affordances, constraints, control parameter and self-organisation) through movement exercises and joint reflection upon their experiences.
 To support students in their process of building on their future, I developed the educational module Creating your own course to challenge and support students to develop their plans for the future.